jdxlabs/learn-python3/README.md

 # Learn the Python 3.x programming langage

+> *Like a kung fu master, a Pythonista knows how to kill with a single finger, and never to actually do it.

 Python is a very concise and efficient language,
 it allows you to work in different domains :
 scripting, web development, datasciences, gui interfaces, etc.